 Shallow sequencing allows for assessing the coverage per sample unequivocally.
 For this approach, we recommend pooling only a fraction of the RT volume from each well (i.e., 10 $\mu$ L out of 20 $\mu$ L) for the library preparation.
-After the library QC by sequencing (see section 2.8), the volume used for pooling can be re-adjusted to reduce the variation at the sequencing stage.
+After library QC by sequencing (see section 2.8), the pooling volume can be re-adjusted to reduce variation at the sequencing stage.